 Cowboy culture and southern hospitality are alive and well in Oklahoma City.
-OKC is the capital and biggest city in the Sooner State with a population verging on 644,000 and counting.
-Surrounded by a wealth of oil fields with still-working wells, merely entering the city will take you into the real American West.
+OKC is the capital and biggest city in the Sooner State, with a population of 644,000 and counting.
+Surrounded by a wealth of oil fields with still-working wells, merely entering the city will take you into the authentic American West.
 Besides relishing in the glorious 'southernness' of it all, there are tons of things to do in Oklahoma City if you visit.
 Just be sure to pack for changeable weather.

 People the world over use the word myriad in the wrong way, but that's not the case in Oklahoma City.
 Myriad Botanical Gardens consist of more than 15 acres of landscape dense with plants from all parts of the globe.
 It's one of Oklahoma City's most popular and loved spaces, giving city dwellers the opportunity to escape the concrete jungle without having to set foot outside of OKC.
 As well as offering visitors educational programs, tours, and interactive exhibits, the Myriad Botanical Gardens are also a gorgeous place to hold a wedding.
 You know, for those looking.

 Beneath the streets of Oklahoma City's business district lies a mile of pedestrian tunnels connecting buildings, hotels, and other venues.
-This hidden underbelly of OKC was brainstormed and opened in the 1970s and was originally called "the Concourse."
-Since then, the tunnels have both fallen into disrepair and brought back to life in the shape of art exhibits, a cafe, and dozens of unique, one-time events throughout the year.
+This hidden underbelly of OKC was brainstormed and opened in the 1970s and was initially called "the Concourse."
+Since then, the tunnels have both fallen into disrepair and brought back to life through art exhibits, a cafe, and dozens of unique, one-time events throughout the year.

 As its name suggests, the streets of the Bricktown neighborhood are lined with red brick buildings and former warehouses.
 With the Bricktown Canal running through its center, the spot is OKC's premier entertainment district.
 You can find something to do in Bricktown during all months of the year, be it fine dining in restaurants or window shopping around its eclectic mix of boutiques and vintage stores.
 While you're there, try not to forget to take the Bricktown Water Taxi down the canal.

 Bricktown may very well be the backbone of Oklahoma City, but the rest of its bones likely reside behind the walls of the Museum of Osteology.
 As strange an attraction as this might seem at first, its claim to fame is being America's only skeleton museum.
-Although the building seems small from the outside, the museum has hundreds of skeletons of all creatures great and small.
-You'll learn so much in just an hour here, about how our skeletons work and move to just how different or similar we are to our fellow mammals.
-Furthermore, the museum is also in the middle of nowhere and the drive there is equally as glorious.
+Although the building appears small from the outside, the museum has hundreds of skeletons of all creatures, great and small.
+You'll learn so much in just an hour here about how our skeletons work and move to just how different or similar we are to our fellow mammals.
+Furthermore, the museum is also in the middle of nowhere, and the drive there is equally as glorious.

 Zoos have come a long way from the days of small enclosures.
 Oklahoma City Zoo provides its animals with 119 acres of land.
 The zoo is open year-round, with the only exceptions being Thanksgiving and Christmas, and admission is incredibly reasonable - especially if you're traveling as a group.
 At OKC Zoo, you can take walking trails, visit the camels, giraffes, and rhinos, or see what events are coming up soon.
 In addition to the surroundings and thousands of species of animal, the park prides itself on accessibility for all.
 Every part of the zoo is ADA accessible, and sensory sensitivity equipment can be picked up on entry.